Ali Osman

 Ali Osman is a fictional character from the BBC soap opera EastEnders, played by Nejdet Salih.
 He was a member of the original EastEnders cast, appearing in the first episode on 19 February 1985.
 He remained with the show for nearly five years afterwards, making his last appearance on 10 October 1989.
-Ali was scripted as happy-go-lucky, which was in stark contrast to his highly strung wife, Sue (Sandy Ratcliff).
+Ali was scripted as happy-go-lucky, which was in stark contrast to his highly strung wife, Sue Osman (Sandy Ratcliff).
 Central to his storylines were his penchant for gambling, his tempestuous marriage, and the loss of his son to cot death, which was one of the first controversial storylines covered by the soap.
 He was created by Julia Smith and Tony Holland, the creators of EastEnders.